Last Updated on

 Though, do note (and perhaps take a sigh of relief), that most of the companies open to visa sponsorships for foreign employees are looking specifically for those that are fluent in languages other than Korean.

 Now it’s time to lay out some methods through which you can get started on your job hunt.
 One of the quickest ways to find many companies at once is by attending a job fair.
 There are two main ones arranged every fall.
 One is for foreign residents in Korea, and one specifically for international students in Korea.

 Besides that, along with networking, there are also several websites out there through which you can find and apply to jobs.
 Here are a few great examples:

-Craigslist – This is a hit or miss type of a job portal.
+Craigslist – This is a hit or miss type of job portal.
 However, the job advertisements are usually in English and the employees sought after are definitely foreigners.
-It may not be where you find your dream job through, but it’s likely the least intimidating site to start with.
+It may not be where you find your dream job, but it’s likely the least intimidating site to start with.

 Saramin and JobKorea – Now, these two sites are entirely in Korean so they may be rather terrifying to navigate through at first.
 However, they are also main job portals for Koreans themselves to find a job, and there are plenty of jobs from different fields posted where they are looking for foreign language speakers.